max-mapper/geojson-js-utils/README.md

 You now have an object named `gju` that contains all of the helper functions.

-Remember, GeoJSON coordinates are ordered [y,x] to comply with the Open Geospatial Consortium's recommendation!
+Remember, GeoJSON coordinates are ordered [x,y] or [longitude,latitude] to comply with the Open Geospatial Consortium's recommendation!

 ## Line intersections